genderkit/genderkit/_articles/obtaining-a-grc.md

 This has three main effects:

 - it changes which marriage laws apply to you (e.g. whether you would be able to apply for a civil partnership), and may cause you to need to obtain a new marriage or civil partnership certificate
-- it changes whether you would be housed in a women's prison or a men's prison
+- it may change whether you would be housed in a women's prison or a men's prison
 - it may affect your rights around pensions, particularly if you were born before 6th December 1953.

 Obtaining a GRC would not normally have any effects on your everyday life, so few people ever apply for it.
 You cannot currently use a GRC to change the gender on your birth certificate to anything other than "male" or "female", which limits who it is useful for.